cianmscannell/sudoku_solver/README.md

 # sudoku_solver
-C++ implemention of solver which solve some easy sudoku problems.
+C++ implementation of solver which solve some easy sudoku problems.

 The code attempts to solve the sudoku problem in the same way you or I would - not the typical recursive or brute-force algorithms for this problem.
 It however lacks the ability to guess and as such cannot solve some difficult grids.
 I have also uploaded a .txt file included two grids that it does solve, for testing.